Nicolas Cesbron

 Nicolas Cesbron is a French artist.
 He was born in Reims, in Champagne, France.

+Works

 His work has been referred to as "the new Art Nouveau," walking the line between woodwork and sculpture.
 In an interview, he explained, "the objects I have carved a soul beyond the functionality."

 Cesbron's studio is a remodeled ironworks space, at Saint Denis between Fort de Briche et le Boulevard Périphérique in Paris.
 He has shown his work in Barcelona, Brussels, Paris, and cities throughout Germany.
 A sculptural wooden staircase he created is installed in the Christian Louboutin Ginza boutique in Tokyo.

 He was interested in woodworking as a child, but under pressure from his parents, studied physics instead.
 He went on to teach at a university in the Ivory Coast in West Africa where, in his spare time, he became interested in the African art of wood-carving.
 Thereafter, he returned to France and earned his Ph.D. in physics at a university there while developing his own woodworking skills.

 Cesbron had his first major art exhibition in 1994 at the Musée de l'Orangerie in the center of Paris.
 It aroused a great deal of attention and after another year as a physicist at the university, he turned to art as a profession.